Avid

 Pro.

-Early versions of Premiere left much to
+Early versions of Premiere Pro left much to

 be desired, but version 6 and above are excellent.
 The